 Seven years later Pecce sold Wall Street English and its 27 centers, which had already trained some 50,000 students, to The Carlyle Group, which had also bought Wall Street Institute International from Sylvan Learning Systems.
 As Pecce declared at the time: "Thirty years of my life have been devoted to education.
 This is probably the most significant contribution I have made as a man."

-Pecce is now Honorary President of Wall Street Institute International and Wall Street English China, which together feature more than 450 centers across the globe and have trained over 2 million students.
-He is also General Advisor of Laureate International Universities in China and of Worldstrides in China.
+Pecce is now Honorary President of Wall Street English China, which features more than 450 centers across the globe and has trained over 3 million students.
+He has also been General Advisor of Laureate International Universities in China and of Worldstrides in China.

 His vision for great ideas and ability to turn them into successful business ventures, together with his dedication in promoting ethics and fairness in the business arena, has led him to appear on a number of TV shows (Boss Town and Up Close), participate in a book (Walking with the Wise), receive the 'San Giorgio' award (from the Ferrara Chamber of Commerce), appear as a guest speaker at a number of international summits (such as the